-Conventional wisdom will tell you that laser printers are faster, but the reality is a little more complex.
-A few years ago, inkjet printers topped out at around 30ppm in black-and-white and 10ppm in colour, while many laser printers reached speeds of up to 40ppm in black and white or colour.
+Although you may assume laser printers to be faster, the reality isn’t as simple.
+Inkjet printers once maxed out at roughly 30ppm in black-and-white and 10ppm in colour, whereas many laser printers reached 40ppm in both black-and-white and colour.

 Now that laser printers have reached speeds of 60ppm and even 70ppm, surely the inkjet is left eating dust?
 Surprisingly, not.
 A new generation of Office-ready inkjet printers has emerged with revolutionary print heads that span the width of an A4 page.
 These can also reach speeds of up to 75ppm, matching and even beating the fastest performance laser can come up with.

 Where lasers pull ahead, however, is on the time to print the first page.
 Even the fastest inkjets take upwards of 9.5 seconds to wake from sleep or standby and output the first page, but the fastest lasers can manage it in 7.5 seconds or faster.